kapok-lang/kapok/doc/guide/data-types.md

 :'this keyword have space, so we have to use single-quotes as terminators'
 ```

-Each of them starts with a : character, followed by a symbol.
+Each of them starts with a : character, followed by a identifier.
 If there is any space/tab or any other non-printable character, you need to use single-quotes or double-quotes as terminators.
 That same recommandation for atoms applies to keyword as well.
 It is not good to use a complex combination of non-printable characters or lots of non-printable characters for keywords.

 Keywords are used in these occasions.